 An applicant is asked to provide detailed information about the applicant's practice of law, including the percentage of practice in state versus federal court, the percentage of practice in civil versus criminal matters, and the percentage of practice at the appellate versus trial court level.
 An applicant must describe how often the applicant appears in court and must provide an estimate of how many jury and non-jury trials, appellate matters, and administrative hearings the applicant has handled.

 The Council requires a sample of the applicant’s writing ten to twenty pages in length, prepared solely by the applicant within the past five years.
 The Council also asks the applicant to provide a list of any legal publications the applicant has authored.
+Writing samples should be from closed cases, and any confidential information should be redacted.

 An applicant is asked to provide the amount and source of the applicant’s income for the past three years and the names and occupations of the applicant’s immediate family members.
 The applicant is asked to identify any public or political office the applicant has held.
 The applicant is asked to provide information about his or her membership in legal and non-legal organizations and other information bearing on potential conflicts of interest.

 Each applicant submits a brief written summary of his or her background, legal education, and legal experience.
-The Council posts applicants’ summaries on its website and invites attorneys to review them when responding to Council surveys.
+The Council posts these summaries on its website and invites attorneys to review them when responding to Council surveys.
 Applicants may choose to have their photograph posted on the website with their biographical summary.

 Applicants must submit the completed questionnaire and writing sample and two copies of their photograph to the Council on or by the date set forth in the notice of vacancy.
 If an applicant applies for another judicial position within six months of a prior application, the applicant provides written notice to the Council of his or her intent to apply for the new vacancy.
-The Council may permit the applicant to rely on his or her most recent application, but requires the applicant to provide any supplemental information.
+The Council may permit the applicant to rely on his or her most recent application, but requires the applicant to update the application with any supplemental information.

 The Council maintains the confidentiality of sensitive and highly personal information in applications, including but not limited to: home and e-mail addresses; home and mobile telephone numbers; social security number; income; names and occupations of immediate family members; formal disciplinary or ethical complaints, charges or grievances brought against the applicant as an attorney or judge that did not result in public discipline; medical and health history; and the financial interests of the applicant.
 The Council maintains as non-public material all solicited counsel questionnaires, reference letters, and employment verifications except those that the authors state in writing can be provided to the governor.
 The Council maintains as non-public material all unsolicited comments and letters for which the author requests confidentiality or which the Council in its discretion believes should remain confidential to protect third parties.